A reader sent in a question about Pokémon X/Y. I haven’t played the game, but it’s such an interesting question that I have to share it:

 Thanks to everyone who’s commented with more info and sent me e-mails with more details.

-If you liked what I've covered here and know any fellow Pokemon fans, I hope you'll consider sharing it with them.
-It's a great way to help support Legends of Localization!
+If you liked what I've covered here and know any other fans of Pokemon, I hope you'll consider sharing it with them.
+Thanks!

 Looker is the man who sorta took the girl under his wing since she was homeless at the time.
 And yes, all that text makes sense considering that you do end up dealing with some shady guys at the station that the girl does know.
 It’s great to know that text, really gives more meaning to it all!